 How to Understand an Assessment

 The value of similar properties in your neighborhood can tell you a lot about your own property’s assessment.
 If you are friends with your neighbors, you might be able to learn from their assessment.
-Otherwise, it’s wise to compare your property with four or five in your general location that have the same amount of square footage and the same property size.
+Otherwise, it’s smart to compare your property with four or five other properties in your general location that have the same amount of square footage and the same property size.

 Look into Exemptions